elirantutia/gh-action-choose-reviewer/README.md

-# Hello world javascript action
+# PR Reviewers Chooser

-This action prints "Hello World" or "Hello" + the name of a person to greet to the log.
+This action choose PR reviewers according to amount of reviewers and PR complexity.

 ## Inputs